ajunlonglive/MoroutinesProject/Docs/README_EN.md

 ### Waiting for moroutine.
 If you need to wait for a certain moroutine state, use the following methods:
-- WaitForComplete - Returns an object to wait for completion.
+- `WaitForComplete` - Returns an object to wait for completion.
-- WaitForStop - returns an object to wait for a stop.
+- `WaitForStop` - returns an object to wait for a stop.
-- WaitForRun - returns an object to wait to start.
+- `WaitForRun` - returns an object to wait to start.
-- WaitForReset - returns an object to wait for a reset.
+- `WaitForReset` - returns an object to wait for a reset.
+- `WaitForDestroy` - returns an object to wait for destruction.
+-
 Call the above methods to wait for the desired state, for example:
 ```c#
 var mor = Moroutine.Run(CountEnumerable());